 2010 - 2014 Tutor for the annual icon-painting retreat held at Weston Parish Church in Hertfordshire

-Classes in egg tempera technique at the Letchworth Settlement
+2010 - 2017 Tutor for icon-painting and egg tempera technique at the Letchworth Settlement

 I have exhibited with the Society of Catholic Artists, the British Association of Iconographers, the Society of Feline Artists, and as Artist in Residence at St Giles Church, Cambridge.
 The Norton Way Gallery in Hertfordshire carries a varying selection of my work.

 - Demonstrations and workshops on illumination egg tempera technique